contek-io/io.contek.invoker/README.md

 ## Goals

-This project aims to provide a neat solution to connect cryptocurrency exchanges via their REST and WebSocket APIs.
+This project aims to provide io.contek.invoker.ftx.api.a neat solution to connect cryptocurrency exchanges via their REST and WebSocket APIs.

 It handles tedious things that are common in many exchanges, for example: rate limit, authentication, reconnection etc.